metaplex-foundation/docs/docs/token-metadata/v1.1.0/specification.md

 **Non-Fungible Token / Fungible Edition**

 These are the "standard" non-fungible tokens the community is already familiar with and have both a Metadata PDA and a Master Edition PDA.
-Examples of these are Solana Monkee Business, Stylish Studs and Thugbirdz.
+Examples of these are Solana Monkey Business, Stylish Studs and Thugbirdz.

 | Field         | Type   | Description                                                                    |
 | ------------- | ------ | ------------------------------------------------------------------------------ |